Online safety when downloading

 - Use an effective firewall.
 Most correctly configured routers provide effective firewalls.
 Consult the manual for your router to ensure that it is secured.
 Enable the most secure WPA2-PSK (AES) option, which is available on most modern routers.
 Use a software firewall too.
 On most modern operating systems, this just means checking if that firewall is running.

 Always use official sites for downloading software.
-Audacity software is currently distributed via FossHub, and the correct links are displayed on the Audacity website: http://www.audacityteam.org/download/
+Audacity software is currently distributed via FossHub, and can be downloaded from http://www.audacityteam.org/.

 To download Audacity from the Audacity website, left-click on the appropriate text link.